How do I submit a research request?

 War graves as well as lists of identity tags and casualty reports

-If you do not know the rank of the person you are searching for, we recommend sending your request to Department PA.
+If you do not know the rank of the person you are searching for, we recommend sending your request to Department DR.

-The Department BE of the Federal Archives in Berlin-Lichterfelde provides information on
+The Department DR of the Federal Archives in Berlin-Lichterfelde provides information on

 For certificates relating to periods of service in the police force, first enquiries should be made to the successor authorities of the former police (home) office, provided they are based in the territory of the Federal Republic of Germany.
 If this enquiry is unsuccessful or if the police (home) office was located outside the borders of the Federal Republic of Germany as of 3 October 1990, an enquiry should be sent to the Federal Archives in Berlin-Lichterfelde.